Support Groups

 *All are welcome.
 This group will be most relevant to individuals who identify as women or who have been socialized into "womanhood," including cis women, trans women, and AFAB trans/non-binary/intersex folks.

-This drop-in group meets in-person on Fridays from 1:00 - 2:00 p.m. beginning 10/10.
-Please fill out the Interest Form and a group facilitator will email you to schedule an intake appointment before joining.
+Please fill out the Interest Form and a group facilitator will email you for an intake appointment.

 Healing After Relationship Trauma Support Group